top of page

 Dakota Hair, 2004, by Ryan McGinley. © Ryan McGinley Studios (1)

-Brand new acquisitions will be displayed, by Tyler Mitchell, Trevor Paglen and An-My Lê and seen alongside some of the very first acquisitions made by John, including fashion photographs by Horst P. Horst, Irving Penn and Herb Ritts.
+Brand new acquisitions are displayed, by Tyler Mitchell, Trevor Paglen and An-My Lê and are seen alongside some of the very first acquisitions made by John, including fashion photographs by Horst P. Horst, Irving Penn and Herb Ritts.

 — Get the latest exhibition news delivered to your inbox by subscribing to my free newsletter